 I have always been fascinated by memories.
 The way that details stick with us or are lost . . .
-The smells or objects or places that we associate with a particular person or event.
+The scents or objects or places that we associate with a particular person or event.
 Interestingly enough, it’s always the simple things we remember with affection; the scent of mothballs in a dusty attic, the curve of a daisy stem blowing in the June breeze, or chasing fireflies with your children on a humid July evening.

 For your convenience, this post contains affiliate links.
 All opinions are my own.